GUIDELINES FOR COACHES AND REFEREES REGARDING PLAYER SAFETY AND TERMINATED OR ABANDONED MATCHES

 It is recommended that each Division Director treat all terminated or abandoned matches within a given Section in the same manner (when the circumstances themselves are similar.)
 In general, Division Directors for MTOC-eligible sections will require all terminated or abandoned matches in those sections to be replayed in their entirety subject to any sportsmanship issues that make a replay inadvisable or if the impact on the standings together with the time left in the season make a replay unnecessary and/or impractical.
 The Division Director may also accept the result as final if both coaches agree to the result.
 While coaches must act in the best interest of the safety of their team, abandonment of a match does not necessarily mean that the match will be replayed in its entirety.

 Factors which the responsible Division Director might consider include:

 - Information included in referee’s game report (especially as it relates to poor sportsmanship)

-- Age of players (U9 & U10 are not results oriented)
+- Age of players (Grade 3 and Grade 4 are not results oriented)

 - Competitive Level (MTOC eligible or recreational)

 - Impact of game result on Section standings